sekodev/corona-docs/markdown/guide/basics/configSettings/index.markdown

 As indicated, each __image suffix__ must be specified within brackets and quotes as in `["@2x"]`.
 The suffix can be named whatever you want, but it should be short and logical since you must append the same suffix to __all__ image files designed for that image set.
 When adding a suffix to each image file, do not include the bracket or quotes — just append the suffix itself, for example `myImage@2x.png` or `myImage@4x.png`.

 The second part of each declaration is the __scale&nbsp;factor__.
-This value specifies the scale threshold above which Corona will use images in that suffix set.
+This value specifies the scale threshold above which CORONA_CORE_PRODUCT will use images in that suffix set.
 The following code can help you determine the proper values:

 ``````lua
 print( display.pixelWidth / display.actualContentWidth )
 ``````

-Add this code to your project, access the Corona Simulator, and use __Window&nbsp;&rarr;&nbsp;View&nbsp;As__ to simulate different devices.
-Note the output in the Corona Simulator Console — this is the scale factor for the device.
-If the value on a particular device is __greater&nbsp;than__ or __equal&nbsp;to__ the number you specify for the scale factor, Corona will use images from that suffix set.
+Add this code to your project, access the CORONA_CORE_PRODUCT Simulator, and use __Window&nbsp;&rarr;&nbsp;View&nbsp;As__ to simulate different devices.
+Note the output in the CORONA_CORE_PRODUCT Simulator Console — this is the scale factor for the device.
+If the value on a particular device is __greater&nbsp;than__ or __equal&nbsp;to__ the number you specify for the scale factor, CORONA_CORE_PRODUCT will use images from that suffix set.

 <div class="guide-notebox-imp">
 <div class="notebox-title-imp">Important</div>

-If you use widgets from the Corona [widget][api.library.widget] library, you must adhere to the standardized `@2x` and `@4x` suffix options, otherwise the proper <nobr>hi-resolution</nobr> assets will not be selected on Retina/HD devices.
+If you use widgets from the CORONA_CORE_PRODUCT [widget][api.library.widget] library, you must adhere to the standardized `@2x` and `@4x` suffix options, otherwise the proper <nobr>hi-resolution</nobr> assets will not be selected on Retina/HD devices.
 Note that this rule does not apply for <nobr>visually-customized</nobr> widgets for which you've created custom assets and/or image sheets &mdash; in&nbsp;this case you can use any suffix setup and name the assets accordingly.

 </div>

 ### Example

 In the following example, just one suffix is defined (`"@2x"`), but it accommodates several <nobr>high-resolution</nobr> devices.
 Resolutions below this scale factor will simply use the <nobr>non-suffixed</nobr> image set.
-A <nobr>non-suffixed</nobr> image set should be included in every project as a basic precaution — this ensures that if a particular device falls outside of the scale factor range(s) you've defined, Corona can use these images instead.
+A <nobr>non-suffixed</nobr> image set should be included in every project as a basic precaution — this ensures that if a particular device falls outside of the scale factor range(s) you've defined, CORONA_CORE_PRODUCT can use these images instead.

 ``````lua
 application =